-Perhaps the last thing Democrats want to do, after all the hard work of getting the Dodd-Frank financial reform law through Congress, is to consider including financial services in upcoming trade talks with Europe.
+Perhaps the last thing Democrats want to do, after all the hard work of getting Dodd-Frank through Congress, is to consider including financial services in upcoming trade talks with Europe.
 But it might be the best way to preserve the effectiveness of financial reforms.

 For some members of Congress, the mere thought of discussing anything that could be construed as financial regulation in the context of trade liberalization smacks of a possible end-run around a long fought and much-needed upgrade of our financial system, especially in a world after AIG and Lehman Brothers.
 So understandably, some skeptics are already pushing to carve it out completely from the Transatlantic Trade and Investment Partnership (or TTIP) talks recently announced by President Obama and set to begin in July.

 But this thinking is wrong.
 Far from running from TTIP, Congressional members concerned with systemic risk should embrace it.
 Dodd-Frank is already under attack–and not just from the usual suspects like special interests, but also from globalization itself.
 Because of the international nature of today’s financial markets, many of the objectives embraced in Dodd-Frank–from trading OTC derivatives on exchanges and centralized clearing to hiving off or limiting the activities of too-big-to-fail banks–require international cooperation to actually be effective.
 Without it, the United States can certainly try to unilaterally regulate the world.
 But chances are, go-it-alone strategies will just force still dangerous transactions offshore, or push some of our closest trading partners to retaliate against us, or just as damaging, ignore the US government when it asks for help pursuing its own objectives abroad.